bliu217/palette/README.md

-# Welcome to *palette*! (wip)
+# Welcome to *palette*!
 ### What is *palette*?
 Palette is a **Chrome extension** that allows you to:
 - easily sample and save colours from the web into colour palettes via the EyeDropper tool
 - edit palettes based on HEX and RGB values, or from a colour wheel
 - save palettes for later reference
 - click on created colour palettes to copy to your clipboard
-- download palettes as images to use in other programs such as Photoshop, Illustrator, Figma (wip)
+- download palettes as a png to use in other programs as a reference
 - light and dark mode to suit your browser theme

 ---